 ALSO READRaj farmers to hold protest at Jantar Mantar Retired paramilitary veterans protest at Jantar Mantar demanding OROP On dharna for 148 days at Jantar Mantar,youth attempts suicide Trinamool to stage sit-in at Jantar Mantar against demonetisation Delhi will have its tableau at R-Day parade this January

+"The challenges were more related to behavioural adjustment.
 I tried to make sure that I do not hurt their sentiments or trigger any painful instances but at the same time I did not hold myself back from getting to know and understand them," he says.

 One of the photographs titled "Flames of Injustice" shows

 flames emanating from the head of a survivor implying the 'aggression' within the victims in the face of the 'injustice' meted out to them by the system.